TritonDataCenter/java-manta/USAGE.md

 Time in milliseconds to wait for TCP socket's blocking operations - zero means wait forever.
 * `manta.connection_request_timeout` (**MANTA_CONNECTION_REQUEST_TIMEOUT**)
 Time in milliseconds to wait for a connection from the connection pool.
+* `manta.expect_continue_timeout` (**MANTA_EXPECT_CONTINUE_TIMEOUT**)
+Nullable integer indicating the number of milliseconds to wait for a response from the server before sending the request body.
+If enabled, the recommended wait time is **3000** ms based on the default defined in `HttpRequestExecutor.DEFAULT_WAIT_FOR_CONTINUE`.
+Enabling this setting can improve response latencies and error visibility when the server is under high load at the expense of potentially decreased total throughput.
+We recommend benchmarking with different values for this option before enabling it for production use.
 * `manta.verify_uploads` (**MANTA_VERIFY_UPLOADS**)
 When set to true, the client calculates a MD5 checksum of the file being uploaded to Manta and then checks it against the result returned by Manta.